cshutchinson/spin/README.md

 # spin
-A canvas clock
+An html canvas clock... <a href="http://twilightfactor.com/assets/spin/index.html">Live Demo</a>

 This HTML, CSS, and Javascript project uses the canvas element to correctly
 position the three hands of the clock based on current time.

 Thanks for looking!

-<a href="http://twilightfactor.com/assets/spin/index.html">Live Demo</a>